meshery/meshery/README.md

 ## <a name="contributing">Contributing</a>
 Please do!
 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Not sure where to start?
+Grab an open issue with the [help-wanted label](../../labels/help%20wanted).

 ### <a name="adapter">Writing an Adapter</a>
 - Get the proto buf spec file from Meshery repo here:
 - `wget https://raw.githubusercontent.com/layer5io/meshery/master/meshes/meshops.proto`